Why Should A Pet Professional Take A Pet First Aid Class?

-Next class is on Saturday, May 30th at Mardi Paws pet Expo in New Orleans.
+Next class is on Monday, July 21st at SuperZoo in Vegas.
 For details and to register: click here.

-The folllowing class is Friday, June 5th at Intergroom in New Jersey.
+The folllowing class is Sunday, August 3rd in New MIlford CT.
 For details and to register: click here.

 And....... a demo video of our pet first aid class.